 Active Immune contains the optimal dose of Vitamin C to support a healthy immune function.

 Zinc is an essential mineral that plays many important roles in our bodies including maintenance of bones, skin, hair, and nails; carbohydrate metabolism; cognitive function; fertility and reproduction; and vision support.

 Zinc has an essential role to play in supporting a healthy immune function.
 Active Immune contains 20mg of Zinc, this form of supplemental Zinc is easily absorbed.

 The immune system is a complex and adaptable system.
 To support a healthy immune function, your body requires a balanced diet and a healthy lifestyle that includes rest, exercise, sleep, and adequate nutrition to provide a variety of vitamins and minerals.

 If you are unable to meet your daily requirements for these essential nutrients, you may decide to supplement.
-When choosing a supplement, it is important to find one that is kind on your stomach and strong on absorption.
+When choosing a supplement, it is important to find one that is kind to your stomach and strong in absorption.

 ● American Psychological Association: “Stress Weakens the Immune System.”

 ● BMJ Journals Thorax: “Pro-inflammatory effects of e-cigarette vapour condensate on human alveolar macrophages.”

 ● CDC: “Alcohol and Public Health,” “Marijuana and Public Health,” “Medications that Weaken Your Immune System and Fungal Infections.”